 Let’s say there are approximately 0.50 milligrams of CBD in 1 drop of CBD oil.
 For a 20 pound dog, the regular strength dosage would be (20 x 0.25 = 5 milligrams = 10 drops).

-CBD offers great relief with little to no risks of side effects.
-If symptoms are extreme you can give even a larger dose and it should not affect your dog negatively.
+CBD can be used with little to no risks of side effects.
+If symptoms are extreme you may give even a larger dose and it should not affect your dog negatively.
 Check out our easy-to-use CBD dosing chart for more information regarding specific dosing portions.

 Is CBD Safe for Dogs?

-CBD is safe for your dog.
-It is non-toxic and non-psychoactive, so it most certainly will not get your dog high.
+CBD is generally safe for your dog.
+It is non-intoxicating, so it most certainly will not get your dog high.
 CBD comes from the hemp plant, which naturally contains a high CBD to THC ratio.
-In fact, the negligible THC content in hemp is what gives CBD its favorable characteristics–all the desirable health benefits without the high.
+Many CBD products contain zero THC, which can be ideal for your dog.

-CBD is very safe for dogs.
-That being said, the only adverse effects that can occur are a result of drug interactions.
+That being said, the adverse effects that may occur are a result of drug interactions.
 Therefore, it is always best to consult your vet before using CBD for your dog.

 Possible Side Effects of CBD Include:

-- Dry mouth – CBD can affect saliva production, resulting in a dry mouth and a sensation of thirst.
+- Dry mouth – CBD may affect saliva production, resulting in a dry mouth and a sensation of thirst.

-- Lowered blood pressure – CBD in high doses can cause a small drop in blood pressure, along with slight light-headedness.
+- Lowered blood pressure – CBD in high doses may cause a small drop in blood pressure, along with slight light-headedness.

-- Drowsiness – CBD promotes relaxation, in high doses, it can cause drowsiness.
+- Drowsiness – CBD promotes relaxation, in high doses, it may cause drowsiness.